eric-schmidt/contentful-auto-field-value/README.md

 The main goal of this app is to allow content modelers the ability automatically generate the value of a field based on the values of other fields.
 An example use case is concatenating a first and last name field into the entry title for an author.

+## Deployment

+This app uses https://github.com/contentful/actions-app-deploy to automatically deploy to Contentful when changes are pushed up to GitHub.
+Configuration for this process can be found in the `.github/workflows/actions-app-deploy.yml` file.

 ## App/Content Type Configuration

 1. Install the app to your space, either via Contentful hosting or by cloning this repo and running `npm install` and `npm start` (hosted at http://localhost:3000).